gotryiton/gotryiton-ios/Docs/APIDocumentation.md

 ## Authentication

 For requests that require authentication, a token is required to be passed to the api.
-The token can be sent as either an `Authorization` header or as a request parameter named `access_token`.
+The token can be sent as either an `Authentication` header or as a request parameter named `access_token`.

-	$ curl -H "Accept: application/v4-json" -H "Authorization: 1234567890" gotryiton.com/super_secret_resource
+	$ curl -H "Accept: application/v4-json" -H "Authentication: 1234567890" gotryiton.com/super_secret_resource

 	or